PetrKulhanek94/RohlikAutomationProject/README.md

 - void membershipActivation : will set membership for Rohlicek Club = true for the user account.

 Credentials for login and other data can be found in config file: configuration.properties, the data are being passed to the test by ConfigurationManager singleton.

+After each run the results in html can be found in Reports folder.